Last Updated on April 23, 2023

 Since the Caucasian Ovcharka was bred as a guard dog who’s always in charge, this is the same behavior that you’d expect if you decide to get a puppy of this breed.

-101: Interesting facts about the Caucasian Mountain Dog
+101: Interesting facts about the Russian Bear Dog

 Do Russian Bear Dogs hunt bears?